Rishi-Rishikesh/fraud_detection/README.md

 ## Usage

-To start the app, run the following command:
+To start the app, run the following command (backend) :

 ```bash
 uvicorn main:app --reload